oppasource/Neural-Machine-Translation-English-to-Hindi/README.md

 Following types of generation models were explored for this task:
 - Basic Sequence-to-Sequence
-- Seq2Seq with Attention
+- Sequence-to-Sequence + Basic Attention
-- Global Attention
+- Sequence-to-Sequence + Global Attention
-- Coverage with Attention
+- Sequence-to-Sequence + Attention + Coverage

 Following is the description of different files and folders in this project: